Cherry-guava honey mead

 Many coloured foods

 Researchers have found that those enjoying many coloured foods suffer far less disease and live much longer.
 I cannot say that any one is more important but every male needs to know about the reds.
-Lycopenes are the phytonutrients that give them 50% protection against malignant tumours of the prostate gland; that's massive.
+Lycopenes are the phytonutrients that give men 50% protection against malignant tumours of the prostate gland; that's massive.

 Flavonols too have a profound affect on cognition in the elderly[4].